FAQs

 A: The ability to get off the rails and back on again is how ULRV’s pass each other.

-A: To climb hills the ULRV rail trough disappears and transitions to drive on the tires until it's at the top of the hill.
-Then the trough reappears and the ULRV transitions back to the rail.
+A: To climb hills the ULRV rail trough disappears and transitions to the traction wheels until it’s at the top of the hill.
+Then the trough reappears and the ULRV transitions back to the rails.

-A: Prior to the existence of electric buses/vehicles, the need for a pantograph or third rail to deliver electricity to the vehicle was an unavoidable requirement.
+A: Prior to the existence of EVs, the need for a pantograph or third rail to deliver electricity to the vehicle was an unavoidable requirement.
 Only now can those massively expensive and complicated features be avoided and the paradigm be broken.

 A: Because ULRT systems can be planned, budgeted, financed, engineered, constructed and operated within an election cycle, the democratic process can make a decision, deliver on the decision, and get the benefit of delivering progress to the electorate by getting re-elected.
 This is a reality of government today.
 Because LRT’s are so long to plan, engineer and construct, they are vulnerable to being cancelled or changed by new governments that come into power often before a shovel goes in the ground.

 A: The ULRT system uses two different vehicles.
-A stop to stop vehicle which is 40 to 65 feet long and a door to door vehicle which is 24' long.
+A large stop to stop vehicle and a smaller door to door vehicle.
 They share the same rails but the door to door rides are more circuitous.
 Rideshare software, over a few weeks, will identify the regular pick ups and drop offs and optimize the routes to maximize efficiency and minimize travel times.

-ULRT turns tight corners on it's tires.
+ULRT turns tight corners on its traction wheels.
 There is no way that rail to wheel resonance, also known as squeaking or screeching, can happen.
 To minimize the clacking associated with rails where they join, ULRT systems will use a compound mitered/radiused joint that will minimize any noise that could be created as the wheel transitions from one rail section to the next.

-For route sections lined with theatres, cafes and museums ULRV's can transition to tires on rails which is the quietest of all.
+For route sections lined with theatres, cafes and museums ULRV’s can transition to traction wheels which is the quietest of all.
 Patrons of the movies and museums need never hear the rumble of a passing train.

 A: Door to door service closes the gap between typical public transit and the mobility challenged community.
 For those in need of assisted service, the ULRT system will dispatch attendants on the door to door vehicles within the rideshare software so every community can experience the ULRT system benefits.